Security Team

 Coordinated Disclosure

-• Report acknowledgment: within 48 hours
+• Acknowledgement of your report: within 48 hours

 • Initial assessment: within 5 working days